Louis Farrakhan Warns Donald Trump To REPENT For Sins, Tells Americans 'TRUMP IS YOUR REFLECTION'

 The president talks on occasion about how the economy is “rigged” and the entities often blamed for its decline are scapegoats.
 Similarly, Farrakhan often teaches Nation of Islam followers that Jews and Israelis, not Muslim extremists, were behind the coordinated terror attacks in the United States in 2001.

 The liberal media, Independents, and Democrats often criticize Donald Trump about his firebrand style of leadership.
 Early in his campaign, Trump came under fire for placing institutional labels on minorities (Muslims and Mexicans).
-Furthermore, he’s been losing ground among women voters for his Trump-grade sexism aimed at women in the entertainment industry: Rosie O’Donnell, Megyn Kelly, and the unnamed victims in the infamous “grab them by the pu**y tape, according to the Telegraph.
+Furthermore, he’s been losing ground among women voters for his Trump-grade sexism aimed at women in the entertainment industry: Rosie O’Donnell, Megyn Kelly, and the unnamed victims in the infamous “grab them by the pu**y tape,” according to the Telegraph.

 Farrakhan stops short of applauding Trump’s behavior.
-Instead, he called Trump “real,” transparent” and said, “he is what he is.”
+Instead, he called Trump “real, transparent” and said, “he is what he is.”
 Minister Farrakhan then showed empathy for the beleaguered president and placed blame on voters in both main parties for allowing his brand of politics to rise.

 “He’s telling lies all right, and you’re angry because he’s your reflection.
 He’s an anomaly.
 You can’t make him what you desire him to be so you can say, ‘That’s my president.’
 He wasn’t made that way.”